nordeim/Account-Bookkeeping/Project Architecture Document.md

-# Project Architecture Document: SG Bookkeeper (v5)
+# Project Architecture Document: SG Bookkeeper (v6)

 ## 1. Introduction

 ### 1.1 Purpose
-This document outlines the software architecture of the SG Bookkeeper application.
-It details the system's structure, components, their interactions, data management strategies, and the design principles guiding its development.
-This document is intended to provide a comprehensive understanding of the application's technical foundation for development, maintenance, and future evolution.
+This document provides a comprehensive overview of the SG Bookkeeper application's architecture.
+It details the system's design, components, their interactions, data flow, and key architectural patterns employed.
+The goal is to serve as a guide for developers, architects, and technical stakeholders for understanding, maintaining, and evolving the application.
+This version reflects the codebase state including the enhanced Bank Reconciliation module (with draft persistence and history) and expanded Dashboard KPIs.

 ### 1.2 Scope
 This document covers the following architectural aspects:
-*   High-level system architecture and its constituent layers.
+*   High-level system architecture and its layers.
-*   Detailed breakdown of components within each layer, including UI, business logic, data access, and core services.
+*   Detailed component architecture, including core components, data models (ORM), data access layer (services), business logic layer (managers), and presentation layer (UI).
-*   Data architecture, encompassing database schema, ORM models, and data transfer objects (DTOs).
+*   Data architecture, including database schema organization (up to v1.0.5) and data transfer objects (DTOs).
-*   Key technologies and frameworks utilized.
-*   Core architectural patterns and design choices.
+*   Key technologies, frameworks, and design patterns used.
-*   Specific architectural considerations like asynchronous processing, configuration, security, and error handling.
+*   Specialized architectural aspects such as asynchronous processing, configuration management, security, and error handling, including refinements for circular dependency resolution.
 *   An overview of the project's directory structure.

 ### 1.3 Intended Audience
-*   **Software Developers**: To understand the system design, component responsibilities, inter-component communication, and coding conventions.
+*   **Software Developers**: For understanding system design, component responsibilities, and inter-component communication.
-*   **Software Architects**: For architectural review, decision-making, and planning future system enhancements.
+*   **Software Architects**: For reviewing and evolving the architecture.
-*   **Technical Leads & Project Managers**: For project oversight, understanding technical constraints, and resource allocation.
-*   **QA Engineers**: To comprehend system behavior, identify test boundaries, and design effective testing strategies.
+*   **QA Engineers**: For understanding system behavior and designing effective test strategies.
+*   **Technical Project Managers**: For project oversight and technical decision-making.

 ## 2. System Overview
-SG Bookkeeper is a desktop accounting application tailored for Small to Medium-sized Businesses (SMBs) in Singapore.
-It is developed in Python, utilizing PySide6 for the graphical user interface and PostgreSQL for persistent data storage.
-The application aims to provide a comprehensive suite of accounting tools, including:
+SG Bookkeeper is a cross-platform desktop application designed to provide comprehensive accounting solutions for Small to Medium-sized Businesses (SMBs), particularly those operating in Singapore.
+It is built using Python, with PySide6 for the Graphical User Interface (GUI) and PostgreSQL as the backend database.

-*   Double-entry bookkeeping core.
+Key functionalities include:
+*   Full double-entry bookkeeping.
-*   Management of Chart of Accounts, Journal Entries, Fiscal Periods.
+*   Chart of Accounts management.
-*   Modules for Sales, Purchases, Payments, Banking (including CSV Import and Reconciliation), Customers, Vendors, and Products/Services.
+*   General Journal entries and postings.
+*   Sales and Purchase invoicing lifecycles.
+*   Customer and Vendor relationship management (CRM/SRM).
+*   Product and Service management, including basic inventory tracking (Weighted Average Cost).
+*   Bank Account management: manual transaction entry, CSV bank statement import, and a comprehensive Bank Reconciliation module (supporting draft reconciliations, provisional matching, unmatching, finalization, and history viewing).
+*   Payment processing (customer receipts, vendor payments) with invoice allocation.
-*   GST F5 tax reporting and other financial statement generation.
+*   Singapore-specific GST F5 tax return preparation (9% rate) and detailed reporting.
-*   User and role management with RBAC for security.
+*   Financial reporting (Balance Sheet, Profit & Loss, Trial Balance, General Ledger).
-*   Dashboard for Key Performance Indicators (KPIs).
+*   A Dashboard displaying Key Performance Indicators (KPIs) including YTD P&L figures, cash balance, AR/AP totals & overdue amounts, AR/AP aging summaries, and Current Ratio.
-*   Comprehensive audit logging.

-The system is designed to be responsive, maintainable, and robust, with a clear separation of concerns.
+*   System administration: User and Role management with Role-Based Access Control (RBAC), system configuration, and audit logging with UI viewers.

+The application emphasizes data integrity, compliance with local accounting standards, user-friendliness, and robust auditability.
+It employs an asynchronous processing model to ensure UI responsiveness and has undergone refactoring to resolve circular import dependencies.

 ## 3. Architectural Goals & Principles
-The architecture is designed to achieve:
+The architecture of SG Bookkeeper is guided by the following goals and principles:
-*   **Modularity**: Components are organized into logical modules with well-defined responsibilities and interfaces.
-*   **Maintainability**: A clear, layered architecture and consistent coding patterns facilitate easier understanding, debugging, and modification.
+*   **Maintainability**: Clear separation of concerns and modular design to simplify understanding, debugging, and updates.
-*   **Testability**: Separation of concerns allows for unit testing of individual components and facilitates integration testing.
+*   **Scalability**: Ability to handle increasing data volumes and feature complexity.
-*   **Responsiveness**: Asynchronous processing for backend operations ensures the UI remains fluid and does not freeze during long tasks.
+*   **Responsiveness**: Asynchronous operations for long-running tasks to keep the UI fluid.
-*   **Data Integrity**: Robust validation at multiple levels (DTOs, business logic, database constraints) and transactional data operations.
-*   **Scalability (Conceptual)**: While a desktop application, the backend structure aims to handle growing data and complexity efficiently.
-*   **Extensibility**: The architecture should accommodate new features and modules with minimal disruption to existing functionality.
+*   **Data Integrity**: Ensuring accuracy and consistency of financial data through database constraints, DTO validations, and business rule enforcement.
+*   **Testability**: Designing components in a way that facilitates unit and integration testing.
+*   **Modularity**: Organizing the application into distinct modules.
+*   **Robustness**: Systematic error handling and clear feedback to the user.

 ## 4. High-Level Architecture
-SG Bookkeeper employs a multi-layered architecture, separating concerns into distinct functional areas.
-This promotes decoupling, testability, and maintainability.
+The application follows a layered architecture:

 ```
 +-----------------------------------------------------------------+